Andryj96/SCBEONChallenge/README.md

 You can also deploy the application with Serverless or Serverless Offline.
 It requires running an instance of Postgres and executing the command next to run it locally.

 `npm run dev:sls`

+## Refactor branch

+In the 'refactor' branch, which was dedicated to code improvements and removing some libraries, the moment library was removed for handling dates, and it was replaced with native JavaScript methods.